Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices

-In Sec.~\ref{sec:docuclass}, we demonstrate the benefits of using context-aware augmentations on a graph-based text classification task.

-\underline{\smash{Experimental Setup:}}We use the model, code base and default settings of \cite{Nikolentzos20_MPAD}.
+\textit{Experimental Setup:} We use the model, code base and default settings of \cite{Nikolentzos20_MPAD}.
 Models are trained using Adam: lr = 0.001, weight-decay = 1e-4 and cosine scheduler (T=8).
-We use the code\footnote{https://github.com/jasonwei20/eda-nlp} and augmentations by \cite{Wei19_EDA}.
+We use the code (https://github.com/ jasonwei20/eda-nlp) and augmentations by \cite{Wei19_EDA}.
 Synonym replacement, random deletion, random insertion and random swapping are applied at $5\%, 10\%, 5\%, 5\%$ of sentence length respectively.
 We generate an augmented version of each sentence for every training epoch.
 For domain agnostic augmentations, we apply random node dropping ($10\%$) to generate one view.
-The other view is generated by applying random node dropping ($10\%$) or subgraph dropping ($10\%$).
+The other view is generated by applying random node or subgraph dropping ($10\%$).

-As noted in Sec.~\ref{sec:docuclass}, natural language augmentations can be directly approximated in graph space.
+As noted in Sec.~\ref{sec:docuclass}, natural language augmentations can be directly in graph space.
 We provide proof of concept using the synonym replacement augmentation.
-In Table. \ref{tab:nlp_appendix}, results are reported for a model trained with synonym replacement and graph space equivalent, node swapping at 5\%.
-This model achieves comparable accuracies to the original context aware augmentations.
-We suspect that synonym replacement is crucial for this dataset.
+In Table~\ref{tab:nlp_appendix}, results are reported for a model trained with synonym replacement and graph space equivalent, node replacement at 5\%.
+This model achieves comparable accuracy to the original task-aware augmentations.
+We suspect that synonym replacement is crucial for this task.